elsewhat/meebits-blender-utils/README.md

 ### Usage
-With the add-on installed and enabled, the importer can be accessed from `File > Import > Meebit (.vox)`
+With the add-on installed and enabled, the importer can be accessed from `File > Import > Meebit (.vox)` To automatically add rigging, open the supplied Blender scene MeebitRig.blend as your first step.

 ### Import options
-This add-on offers several import options, seen on the file select menu of the import.
+This dd-on offers several import options, seen on the file select menu of the import.

 ![image](https://user-images.githubusercontent.com/1133607/119262939-4aadc200-bbdd-11eb-8ad7-f684d8dda422.png)